Cheatallin/BCA_Results/README.md

 install.packages(c("readxl", "summarytools", "skimr", "ggplot2"))
 ```

+You can drag and drop your `xlsx` file to `run.bat` if you have setup R and all packages locally.
+These files will be generated:

+- BCA_Graph.jpg
+- output.log
+- Rplots.pdf

+Use `run-portable.bat` if you have the R installed on a thumb drive.
+It supports R 4.1.3 on Windows 7 (32 bit) and up.

 ## BSA Standards

 In this template, we have 0.05g/l, 0.1g/l, 0.2g/l and 0.4g/l standard to form linear regression models